Jackfood2/Python_Interpreter/README.md

 *   **Add New Agents:** Create new agents with specialized skills via the UI.
 *   **Modify Core Agents:** Advanced users can modify the core agent prompts via the `Settings` menu.
 *   **Integrate New Tools:** The application's code can be extended to include new tools for agents to use.
+*   **Global LLM Configuration:** Manage your list of available LLM IDs through the new LLM Manager settings, and easily apply a global LLM ID to all agents.

 ## File and Directory Structure